JoeyMckenzie/realworld-rust-axum-sqlx/README.md

 pre-commit hooks will format, lint, and test all code so that each commit ensure that tests are passing and code does not contain any obvious errors.

-To bypass the included hooks, simply pass a `--no-verify` flag while committing cod
+To bypass the included hooks, simply pass a `--no-verify` flag while committing code

 ```bash
 git commit -m "feat(core): add some amazing unit tests" --no-verify